Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 with $n'>0$ along a composite morphism $\ul{X}\to \ul{X_0}\times S\to \ul{X_0}$, where the first morphism is \'etale and the second morphism is the projection.
 We set $X_0:=\A^{m+m'}\times \A_{\N}^{n+n'}$.
 We have an isomorphism

 To conclude, recall that $\ul{X}\to \ul{X_0}\times S$ is \'etale and the blow-up construction is closed under flat base change. \end{proof}

-\begin{df} Let $\cSch$ be the category of pairs $X=(\ul{X},X-\partial X)$ of noetherian separated schemes of finite Krull dimensions satisfying the following conditions: \begin{enumerate} \item[(i)] $X-\partial X$ is a dense open subscheme of $\ul{X}$, \item[(ii)] the complement of $X-\partial X$ in $\ul{X}$ is the support of a Cartier divisor on $X$ (possibly empty). \end{enumerate} A morphism $f\colon Y\to X$ in $\cSch$ is a commutative square of schemes
+\begin{df} Let $\cSch$ be the category of pairs $X=(\ul{X},X-\partial X)$ of quasi-compact and quasi-separated schemes satisfying the following conditions: \begin{enumerate} \item[(i)] $X-\partial X$ is a dense open subscheme of $\ul{X}$, \item[(ii)] the complement of $X-\partial X$ in $\ul{X}$ is the support of a Cartier divisor on $X$ (possibly empty). \end{enumerate} A morphism $f\colon Y\to X$ in $\cSch$ is a commutative square of schemes